NiYuan224/draft-ni-batch-authorization-delegation/draft-ni-batch-authorization-delegation.md

 The handling of verification failures (e.g., rejection or re‑consent) is implementation‑specific and out of scope for this specification.

+## Combined Cross‑Domain Scenario

+In some deployments, the user, the leader‑client, and the sub‑clients may each reside in different trust domains.
+A combination of the workflows defined in Sections 4.2 and 4.3 directly supports this scenario.
+Therefore, the detailed flow is omitted here for brevity.

 # Security Considerations